-2. This happiness in part is mine, Already saved from low design, From every creature love!
+2. This happiness in part is mine, Already saved from low design.
+From every creature love!
+Blest with the scorn of finite good, My soul is lighten'd of its load, And seeks the things above.

-Blest with the scorn of finite good,
+3. The things eternal I pursue, A happiness beyond the view Of those, that basely pant For things by nature felt and seen;

-My soul is lighten'd of its load, And seeks the things above.
+Their honors, wealth, and pleasures mean,

-3. The things eternal I pursue, A happiness beyond the view Of those, that basely pant seen; Their honors, wealth, and pleasures mean, I neither have nor want.
+I neither have nor want.